kibook/xml-utils/xml-format/README.md

 A text node is considered ignorable if:

+-   its parent does not set or inherit xml:space as "preserve"

 -   its contents are entirely whitespace

 -   all its sibling text nodes are also ignorable